Everything You Need To Know About DKIM

 DKIM aids develop your domain reputation with ISPs (Internet Service Providers) and mail services like Gmail and Yahoo by verifying the identity of your domain.
 Domains with verified email are more trustworthy, which helps to prevent real emails from being classified as spam and improves email deliverability.

-What a DKIM record is and how it works
+How a DKIM record works

 The scope of influence of DKIM conventionally is divided into two parts: what happens on the sending server and what happens on the receiving server.
 For the DKIM authentication method to work, two keys are created: a private key and a public key.